Are you afraid that you may be paying too much in taxes?

 Please keep in mind that distribution rules are complicated, and your situation may vary from the normal process.
 You should consult your tax advisor or financial planner about your individual situation.

-Step 2: Analyze Opportunities for Roth Conversions
+Tax Planning Checklist Step 2: Analyze Opportunities for Roth Conversions

-It’s a great time to consider a Roth conversion before the end of the year.
+You may want to consider a Roth conversion before the end of the year.
 Unlike contributions, which can be contributed until your tax filing deadline (not including extensions), Roth conversions have to be done in the calendar year for them to count in that year’s income.

-For many people, there are only a few years left to take advantage of the lower tax rates created by the Tax Cuts and Jobs Act.
+There are only a few years left to take advantage of the lower tax rates created by the Tax Cuts and Jobs Act.

 The current rates, which are lower and wider, are due to sunset at the end of 2025, which means starting in 2026, we’ll be back to the 2017 tax rates adjusted for inflation.
 Those tax rates are higher and have a narrower income range within each bracket.